streetturtle/streetturtle.github.io/_posts/2015-09-19-fix-awesome-freezes.markdown

 Let's say we have a text widget which displays output of some script (get unread emails for instance).
 And sometimes execution of this script takes some time.
 Since lua is not multi-threaded you'll have a 'freeze' - you won't be able to interact with Awesome (switch tags, open Awesome menu, etc.) because Awesome will wait for the response.

 I will demonstrate it on a simple example.
-Let's say I have a python script which sleeps for 5 seondns and then returns some string, sleep.py:
+Let's say I have a python script which sleeps for 5 seconds and then returns some string, sleep.py:

 {% highlight lua %}
 #!/usr/bin/python